carrier-io/carrier-io.github.io/_posts/2024-07-18-configure-aws-integration.md

 ![Test Results Link](/assets/posts_img/test_results_link.png)

 ## Next Steps
-Once you have configured AWS integration in Carrier, you can proceed to create and run your performance tests leveraging AWS resources.
-Follow the guide on [how to create and run performance tests in Carrier](http://getcarrier.io/posts/performance-test-configuration/) to get started.
+Once you have configured AWS integration in Carrier, you can proceed to run your performance tests leveraging AWS resources.